 Getting Started

-Rolldown is currently in beta status.
+Rolldown is currently in RC status.
 While it can already handle most production use cases, there may still be bugs and rough edges.
 Most notably, the built-in minification feature is still in early work-in-progress status.

 Installation